 Control potential costs by thoroughly research recycling services.
 Determine whether purchasing the containers for your business is more cost-effective than having the hauler include them as part of their service.
-Use opportunities to commingle materials to reduce labor (to separate recyclables) and the number of containers used.
+Look for opportunities to combine materials to reduce labor and the number of containers used.
 Once you have your recycling program in place, you may notice that you are NOT filling up your garbage dumpster as fast.
 Offset the cost of recycling by reducing your garbage collection frequency or bin size.

-Customer and/or employee participation is critical to the success of your program.
-If you want strong participation, you must educate customers and/or employees about the program and make it easy for everyone to participate.
+Employee and/or customer participation is critical to the success of your program.
+If you want strong participation, you must educate employees and/or customers about the program and make it easy for everyone to participate.
 Plan to hold training sessions at staff meetings.
 Be prepared to answer questions, provide encouragement and discuss the benefits of your company’s recycling program.
 Provide literature explaining the benefits of recycling.
 Your hauler may be able to supply educational materials.
 Some businesses have hosted a special event or party to kick off its program.
-To publicize your program consider making special recycling posters, buttons or banners (from recycled materials, of course).
+To publicize your program, consider making special recycling posters, buttons or banners (from recycled materials, of course).
 Once your program is launched, plan to encourage input and ideas from customers, staff and management.

 After you have launched your new recycling program, you will want to ensure its continued success.
-Put a schedule in the plan that will let management routinely know how the program is improving the bottom line.
 Company and public recognition will keep customers and/or employees motivated and enthusiastic.

 It’s important to monitor and evaluate the program to ensure its viability and success.
 To demonstrate that the program is cost-effective, plan to track any income generated from the sale of recyclables and any savings in disposal costs.
 Ask your hauler to provide data on the quantity of materials that will be recycled.
 Plan to demonstrate how recycled materials purchased by your company have reduced the need for virgin materials or even how the program has saved purchasing or handling costs.
 Monitor the types and prices of recycled products used by your company to make sure you are getting the best deal.
 Prices for recycled content products can vary throughout the year.